Walking meets climbing

 When using your feet just isn't enough to get across rocks, you have to get your hands involved.
 If the girls in your unit love to climb or walk, then scrambling is the ideal next activity for them.

 Scrambling is the ascent or descent of rough, rocky terrain in a mountain environment.
 It can vary in difficulty and, depending on the level, different instructor qualifications are required.

-When scrambling in the natural environment, if anyone is under the age of 18, the provider must be licenced by the Adventurous Activities Licencing Authority.
+When scrambling in the natural environment, if anyone is under the age of 18, the provider must be licensed by the Adventurous Activities Licensing Authority.

-AALA and the above endorsements are not applicable in Northern Ireland, where you should ask your local Outdoor Activities Adviser to recommend an approved provider.
+AALA and LotC are not applicable in Northern Ireland, but Sport Northern Ireland confirm the implementation of Adventuremark as a suitable adventure activity accreditation scheme for activity providers in Northern Ireland.
+Alternatively you could ask your local Outdoor Activities Adviser to recommend an approved provider.